Ji-Hwan Bae Player Props: Pirates vs. Cubs

-On Wednesday, Ji-Hwan Bae (.290 batting average in his past 10 games, with two doubles, four walks and six RBI) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+On Thursday, Ji-Hwan Bae (.276 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
 First pitch is at 8:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Cubs.
+He had a hitless performance in his previous game (0-for-1) against the Cubs.

 Ji-Hwan Bae Game Info & Props vs. the Cubs